gotgenes/getignore/README.md

 getignore get Go Global/Vim
 ```

 downloads and concatenates the Go and Vim ignore patterns and writes them into the `.gitignore` file in the current working directory.
+(Note the `.gitignore` extension on the names optional.)

 When retrieving many ignore patterns, it can be helpful instead to list names in a file, instead.
 Given the following file, `names.txt`